 - Jerkass Has a Point: Despite seemingly being an over-zealous, ruthless bureaucrat, Control believes her policy of killing any possible leaks will preserve the security of Northern Lights.
-She's proven right, when she's prevented from eliminating Peter Collier, after which he releases confidential documents which prove the existence of her organization.
+She's proven right, when she's prevented from eliminating Peter Collier - who proceeds to reveal the existence of her organization.

 - The Mole: In "Lethe".

-Control: The same reason I've done everything.
+Control: The same reason I've done everything, Harold.
 For my country.

-- Nerves of Steel: Demonstrates these during the Season 3 finale where in the face of a shotgun wielding Peter Collier, unlike her colleagues who panic and throw her to the wolves, she refuses to be cowered by the terrorist.
+- Nerves of Steel: Demonstrates these during the Season 3 finale.
+In the face of a shotgun-wielding Peter Collier, she refuses to be cowered by the terrorist, unlike her colleagues, who panic and throw her to the wolves.

-- No Name Given: Control's real name is unknown.
+- No Name Given: Like many others in the show, Control's real name is unknown.

-- Noble Demon: Despite being rather over-zealous in her efforts at counter-terrorism, the Season 3 finale "Deus Ex Machina" reveals that she's not motivated by a desire for power but genuinely loves her country, stands true to her beliefs in the face of a crazed Peter Collier trying to intimidate her with a shotgun]], shows far more backbone than her partners in the Northern Lights organization who either panic or try save themselves, does her best to protect Finch during Collier's trial, and near the end, helps give him a head start from the men who are bound to hunt him despite nearly killing him herself.
+- Noble Demon: Despite being rather over-zealous in her efforts at counter-terrorism, the Season 3 finale "Deus Ex Machina" reveals that she's not motivated by a desire for power but genuinely loves her country, stands true to her beliefs in the face of a crazed Peter Collier trying to intimidate her with a shotgun, shows far more backbone than her partners in the Northern Lights organization who either panic or try save themselves, and does her best to protect Finch during Collier's trial.

-- Not So Different: In "Deus ex Machina", it is shown that she sees Finch as less of an enemy of the state, and more as a kindred spirit and potential ally - someone who has also sacrificed everything to prevent terrorism.
+- In "Deus Ex Machina", it is shown that she sees Finch as less of an enemy of the state, and more as a kindred spirit and potential ally, someone who has also sacrificed everything to prevent terrorism.

-- Pet the Dog: During the Season 3 finale, she refuses to point out that Harold has anything to do with the Machine, helps him to get to safety and gives him a head start to evade the people hunting him.
+- Pet the Dog: During the Season 3 finale, she refuses to point out that Harold has anything to do with the Machine.

 - Properly Paranoid: Constantly has her subordinates eliminate any possible leaks and with good reason.